oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab3.md

   ![](../../pipelines/images/pipeline-name.png " ")

-6. Click on **Save** button.
+6. Click on **Create** button.
 The title of the pipeline will change to the pipeline name you have just added.

   ![](../../pipelines/images/pipeline-renamed.png " ")